Sign in →

 Ordering Guidance

-Therapeutic drug monitoring of eculizumab may be useful when providers are considering personalized treatment decisions, such as therapy discontinuation of extended dose intervals when patients are in remission states.
+Therapeutic drug monitoring of eculizumab may be useful when healthcare professionals are considering personalized treatment decisions, such as therapy discontinuation of extended dose intervals when patients are in remission states.

 Specimen Required